oyepriyansh/DevProfiles/README.md

 <a href="https://discord.com/invite/AeAjegXn6D"><img src="https://invidget.switchblade.xyz/AeAjegXn6D" alt="Discord Server"></a>

 ## 🙏 Support
-Thank you for contributing to our open-source project!
-We appreciate your support 🚀 <br>
 Don't forget to leave a star ⭐

 ## 💳 Author
 > <a href="https://x.com/oyepriyansh">Priyansh Prajapat (@oyepriyansh)</a>